E-Newsletter Sign Up

 platter $3,800.00 for the two pieces.

-“Flower Gods’ Plates #7780 (4 of 8 SOLD)
+“Flower Gods’ Plates #7780 ( 8 SOLD)

 A charming pair of Chinese export porcelain 8″ plates vibrantly rendered in Famille Rose enamels with images of the Twelve Flower Gods each posed in a garden landscape of rockwork with blossoming trees and each holding their attributes of individual blossoms, the plates centered with a floral roundel and detailed with gilded edges.
 Also represented is a figure of Zhong Kui the ‘Vanquisher of Ghosts and Evil Beings’.
 The Twelve Flower Gods are male and female gods and goddesses each representing a different month of the year and its corresponding flowers.
 These plates must have always been treasured for their charming decoration as their is very little, if any evidence of wear to the enamels.
 Measuring 8″ in diameter and dating to circa 1820. $900.00 the pair.